 What closing costs should you expect?

-There are certain expected costs accompanying closing the sale of a house.
-These costs are usually split between the buyer and seller, as noted in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in Connecticut to help show you through your deal.
+There are certain expected fees related to closing the sale of a house.
+These fees are usually divided between the buyer and seller, as dictated in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in Connecticut to help lead you through the process.

 • Points (optional)